OualidZM/ChatAppProject/README.md

             ". . content3 . .";
     }

-now that have a `grid-template-areas`, we need to use `grid-area` in the childs if we want this to make effect.
+Now that the container has a `grid-template-areas`, we need to use `grid-area` in the children if we want this to make an effect.

     .topPhone{
         grid-area: topPhone;